Network Geometry: Dynamic geometry of network processes

-\textbf{\em Geometry induced by communicability.} One of the first metrics based on dynamics is the communicability distance~\cite{estrada2012complex}.
-The communicability between two nodes $i$ and $j$ of a network is defined as $G_{ij}=\exp(\mathbf{A})_{ij}$, where $\mathbf{A}$ is the underlying adjacency matrix.
-From a mathematical point of view, communicability quantifies how well a pair of nodes exchanges information by all possible walks between them, giving more weights to the shortest ones: this can be straightforwardly shown by considering the Taylor expansion of the communicability matrix $\mathbf{G}$.
-Communicability is also understood from a physical perspective, if one considers a network where nodes are quantum harmonic oscillators and links are springs, and the system is submerged into a thermal bath with inverse temperature $\beta=1/kT$, being $k$ the Boltzmann constant.
-Then communicability provides a representation for the thermal Green's function of the system, indicating how a thermal oscillation propagates between nodes (we refer to Ref.~\cite{estrada2012physics} for a thorough review of the physics of communicability in complex networks).
+\textbf{\em Geometry induced by communicability.} One of the first metrics based on dynamics is the communicability distance~\cite{estrada2012communicability,estrada2012complex}.
+This metric can be introduced by starting from the concept of {\em communicability} between two nodes $i$ and $j$ of a network, which is defined as $G_{ij}=\exp(\mathbf{A})_{ij}$, where $\mathbf{A}$ is the underlying adjacency matrix.
+From a mathematical point of view, communicability quantifies how well a pair of nodes exchanges information by all possible walks between them, giving more weights to the shortest ones, as it can be understood by considering the Taylor expansion of the communicability matrix $\mathbf{G}$~\cite{estrada2012communicability,estrada2012complex}.

+Communicability can be also well understood from a physical perspective.
+Consider a network where nodes are quantum harmonic oscillators and links are springs, and the system is submerged into a thermal bath with inverse temperature $\beta=1/kT$, being $k$ the Boltzmann constant.
+Then communicability provides a representation for the thermal Green's function of the system, indicating how a thermal oscillation propagates between nodes.
 The difference between the absorbed and transmitted excitation between two nodes due to such thermal disturbances is quantified by the \emph{communicability distance}~\cite{estrada2012complex}

-allowing to build an hyperspherical embedding of a complex network at different temperatures, representing a geometry which is able to capture, for instance, traffic flows in cities~\cite{akbarzadeh2018communicability} and constrained diffusion in coupled networks~\cite{estrada2018communicability} such as multilayer systems~\cite{de2016physics}.
+which allows to build an hyperspherical embedding of a complex network~\cite{estrada2014hyperspherical} at different temperatures.
+This graphical embedding allows to represent a geometry which is able to capture, for instance, spatial efficiency of networks~\cite{estrada2016communicability}, traffic flows in cities~\cite{akbarzadeh2018communicability} and constrained diffusion in coupled networks~\cite{estrada2018communicability} such as multilayer systems~\cite{de2016physics}.
+Since the topic in this respect is vast and beyond the scope of the present work, we refer the interested reader to Ref.~\cite{estrada2012physics} for a thorough review of the mathematical and physical properties of communicability distances in complex networks.
+Let us also stress that, as the communicability distance, other important generalizations of the traditional shortest-path distance have been investigated in mathematics~\cite{chebotarev2011class,chebotarev2012walk}.\\